EZ-Robotics/EZ-Template/README.md

 [Autonomous routines that used EZ-Template](https://photos.app.goo.gl/yRwuvmq7hDoM4f6EA)

+## Downloading

+Download the latest released [here](https://github.com/Unionjackjz1/EZ-Template/releases/tag/latest) and open it as a new project in PROS.

 ## Warning

 EZ-Template uses a unique PROS kernel that makes the emulated LCD pink instead of green.
 Using this with hot/cold linking enabled (it is by default) could possible delete other PROS projects in other slots on your brain.